hoangsonww/The-MovieVerse-Database/.github/README.md

 **Search & Discover:**

-- **Search Functionality**: Find movies by title, actor, director, or genre with ease.
+- **Search Functionality**: Find movies or TV shows by title, actor, director, or genre with ease.
 - **Movie Details Page**: View detailed information, including synopses, cast, crew, ratings, and reviews.
 - **Curated Lists**: Access collections of new releases, most popular, trending, genre-specific movies, and many more.